scikit-garden/scikit-garden/docs/examples/MondrianTreeRegressor.md

 ## Plotting decision boundaries using ERT's

-Let us now scikit-learn's ExtraTreeRegressor to train on the generated toy data, predict on some unseen data and plot decision boundaries in the 1-D space.
+Let us now use scikit-learn's ExtraTreeRegressor to train on the generated toy data, predict on some unseen data and plot decision boundaries in the 1-D space.
 Also, we set the `max_depth` parameter to 2, which means there can be a maximum of 4 decision boundaries in the 1-D space.

 ```python